PrimePlow/PrimePlow.github.io/_docs/Map/live-vehicles.md

 **Other notes:**

-* Vehicle message interval is controlled by Networkfleet configuration.
-For plows a 15 second reporting interval is strongly recommended.
-Please contact Networkfleet support to adjust the reporting interval.
-Also please note faster reporting intervals will increase data fees with Networkfleet.
+* Vehicle message interval is controlled by the AVL provider configuration.
+For plows, a 15 second reporting interval is strongly recommended.
+Please contact the AVL provider support to adjust the reporting interval.
+Also please note faster reporting intervals will increase data fees with the provider.
 * Live vehicle breadcrumbs are styled in the map based on their category and whether they are moving or idle.
-* Live vehicles that are treating (i.e. plow down, spreader on, brush on) will be highlighted with a yellow circle.
+* Live vehicles that are treating (i.e. plow down, spreader on, brush on) will be highlighted with a green circle.

 ![Legend Items](/img/vehicles_legend.png)